 Now, this is only relevant for you if you are actively growing your Twitter account.
 But if you do, direct messages on Twitter can be a huge opportunity to get people to signup for your newsletters.

-We have built over 80 thousand signups to our former publishing platform exploreB2B – and the main source for these signups were Twitter direct messages.
+We have built over 80 thousand signups to our former publishing platform exploreB2B – and the main source for these signups was Twitter direct messages.
 But you will have to do your homework and test various messages and ideas.
 Often a freebie can be a good way to get signups from Twitter – but even these are so overused today, that you have to test what works and what does not work.

 Sometimes a rather a message that uses humor might work better than the standard “get my free ebook” message.